oddgoo/oddgoo.com/content/work/amberial-dreams.md

 cover = ""
 featured = "true"
 externalUrl = "http://www.amberial.com"
-synopsis = "A cosmical toybox packed with arcade platforming, rhythmical contraptions and colourful worlds"
+synopsis = "Play in a cosmical toybox packed with arcade platforming, rhythmical contraptions and colourful worlds"
 +++

-A cosmical toybox packed with arcade platforming, rhythmical contraptions and colourful worlds.
+Play in a cosmical toybox packed with arcade platforming, rhythmical contraptions and colourful worlds.

 *Features*
 - Local Multiplayer (up to 8 people)